-The division also participates in national research studies including neuromodulation Product Surveillance Registry (PSR) and the UPGRADE Study: Real World Outcomes® of Differential Target Multiplexed (DTM-SCS®) Stimulation in Existing and New Medtronic IntellisTM Implants, funded by Medtronic.
-New clinical trials will examine virtual reality programs in treating chronic pain and peripheral nerve stimulators for treating different neuralgias.
+The division also participates in national research studies including neuromodulation Product Surveillance Registry (PSR) funded by Medtronic and the COMFORT study, a clinical study of a micro-implantable pulse generator for the treatment of peripheral neuropathic pain sponsored by Nalu.
+New clinical trials are being assessed that examine the treatment of chronic pain and peripheral nerve stimulators for treating different neuralgias.